CaptainChicky/Hailstone-Numbers/readme.md

     python main.py -d maxHeight -v rainbow -l 0 -p "list(range(5000, 10001))" -ht 15000

 <img src="./readme-images/07.png" width="400px" height="auto"><br><br>
-If we want to see how the sequence lengths of seeds from 200 to 1200 behave with normal scaling and primes highlighted but not neccesarily on top, we would do
+If we want to see how the sequence lengths of seeds from 200 to 1200 behave with normal scaling and primes highlighted but not necessarily on top, we would do

     python main.py -d sequenceLen -v prime -p "list(range(200, 1201))"